freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/to-disrupt-and-sleep-cycle.md

 ### --feedback--

-Disruption implies interference, not necessarily lengthening the sleep cycle.
+`To disrupt` implies interference, not necessarily lengthening the sleep cycle.

 ---